What is a cell phone at work policy?

 Policies for cell phones at work

-Central Media Co. allows its employees to use company-provided cell phone devices for professional activities during work hours, including:
+Wavewood Media Co. allows its employees to use company-provided cell phone devices for professional activities during work hours, including:

 - Making work-related calls

-- Sending work-related text messages, instant messages, and emails on authorized devices and platforms
+- Sending work-related text messages, instant messages and emails on authorized devices and platforms

 - Coordinating work-related meetings and appointments